Yesh2344/codeeditor/README.md

 - **Line Numbers**: Toggle display of line numbers/gutter
 - **Language**: Choose between Python and JavaScript (only Python execution is currently supported)

+## How It Works

+1. The app uses the `streamlit-ace` component to provide a code editor interface
+2. When you click "Run Code", the app:
+   - Saves your code to a temporary Python file
+   - Executes it using Python's subprocess module
+   - Captures and displays stdout and stderr in the console